-Cleaning a car interior is never going to be fun, but a poor-quality vacuum can make the process unbearable.
-If you’ve ever struggled getting a heavy upright to your car, cursed as you ran out of cord or given up getting dirt out of footwells due to poor suction…you know exactly what I mean.
+Cleaning a car interior will never be fun, but a poor-quality vacuum can make the process unbearable.
+If you’ve ever struggled getting a heavy upright to your car, cursed as you ran out of cord, or given up getting dirt out of footwells due to poor suction…you know exactly what we mean.

 Our Selection Process